 Expanding the Vanilla Value Chain

 Natural Extracts Industries Limited (‘NEI’) is a natural vanilla flavour manufacturer collecting vanilla pods from 5,000 Tanzanian smallholder farmers.
-The company was established in 2011 with a vision to accelerate economic development of smallholder farmers.
+The company was established in 2011 with a vision to accelerate the economic development of smallholder farmers.
 Benefiting from Tanzania’s ideal climate conditions to grow premium vanilla, NEI has created a vertically integrated vanilla chain by directly sourcing green vanilla from smallholder farmers.
-The vanilla is manufactured into vanilla pods and extracts at its production facility in Kilimanjaro region, and exported to international traders and retailers in the flavours industry.
+The vanilla is manufactured into vanilla pods and extracted at its production facility in Kilimanjaro region, and exported to international traders and retailers in the flavour industry.

 The CFC supports NEI to expand the production and export of for responsibly sourced vanilla from smallholder farmers in Tanzania.
 NEI’s integrated farm-to-market model reliably traces the quality and origin of vanilla on farmer level.
 Its dedicated team of agronomists and field officers are assisting the farmers with trainings in good agricultural practices and other services throughout the full cycle from planting of the vines, pollination of the flowers to harvest of green vanilla, which takes approximately 3 to 5 years.
 Mobile-based software tools are used to monitor its farmer network, providing full visibility on farmer profiles, field activities, procurement records, yield forecast per farmer, and other farm details.